Head of the Family: Release

 Head of the Family was released direct to video on VHS in 1996.
 The film was released on DVD in 1999 and Blu-ray in 2016.

 A black and white version of the film was released on June 7, 2025.

-Sequel
+Canceled Sequel

 Plans for a sequel titled Bride of the Head of Family date back to as early as 1997, when Charles Band first mentioned it in the Videozone for The Creeps. stating that it was intended as Full Moon's next release before Curse of the Puppet Master.
 This project never materialized.

 In 2012, Charles Band rerevealed the sequel in Puppet Master X: Axis Risings VideoZone, stating that Full Moon had plans to produce it the following year.
 The film did not make this estimated production date.
 Promotional material for a new version of Bride of the Head of Family was released on February 14, 2020.
 This was promoted as a part of the Deadly Ten series and was set to be directed by Charles Band.
 The plot of the film was supposed to follow the events of the previous film.
 This project also never materialized.